-When the sculptor Gertrude Alice Meredith Williams died, in 1934, the Scotsman referred to her “undoubted genius”.
-It was no exaggeration.
-The humanity and technical skill that characterise her work are there for all to see in her monumental sculpture for the Paisley War Memorial and in the twelve pieces she made for the Scottish National War Memorial, prompting art historian Duncan Macmillan to describe her as the memorial’s “star sculptor” (Scotland’s Shrine, 2014)
+When Gertrude Alice Meredith Williams died in 1934, the Scotsman referred to her “undoubted genius”, and it was no exaggeration.
+Her humanity and technical skill are there for all to see in The Spirit of the Crusaders, in Paisley (1924) and in a dozen pieces for the Scottish National War Memorial (1927), which led the memorial’s historian Duncan Macmillan to describe her as its “star sculptor”.

 “Her work is beautiful,” he has written.
 “In the biased perspective of conventional art history it may seem conservative, but due to its scale and enduring public impact, Williams was probably the most important woman artist of the 1920s.”

 Alice was a prize-winning student at Liverpool School of Architecture and Applied Art.
 In 1900 she won a £60 travel scholarship and took herself to Paris, where she stayed for five years, studying and making work like the two pieces below.